arangodb/arangodb/Documentation/Books/Manual/Upgrading/Manually/Cluster.md

 ##### Restart the _Agent_

-The _arangod_ process of the _Agent_ has to be upgraded using the same command that has been used before (without the additional option).
+The _arangod_ process of the _Agent_ has to be restarted using the same command that has been used before (without the additional option).

 ##### Stop the _DBServer_